There are a large number of

 - @set-wrap{number;string}

-- For subsequent calls to @wrap, the first argument specifies the
+For subsequent calls to @wrap,

-maximum number of characters in a line, and the second argument is the
+the first argument specifies the maximum number of characters in a line, and

-indentation string.
-No value is returned.
-For example, for output with a four
+For example, for output with a four character left margin followed by a

-character left margin followed by a maximum of 70 characters of text, do:
+maximum of 70 characters of text, do: “@set-wrap{74;\s\s\s\s}”

-functions compare two strings, and then returns the value of one of three
+The following functions compare two strings, and then returns the value

-arguments depending on the result of the comparison.
-The two arguments that are
+of one of three arguments depending on the result of the comparison.

-not used are not evaluated, so these functions can be used for conditional
+The two arguments that are not used are not evaluated, so these

-evaluation of side-effects as well as for returning a value.
+as for returning a value.

 - @cmps{string;string;less-value;equal-value;greater-value}

-or greater than the second.
+first argument is less than, equal to, or greater than the second.

 - @cmpi{string;string;less-value;equal-value;greater-value}

-return a copy of their argument, converting the case of any letters:
+The following functions return a copy of their argument, converting the

 - @upcase{string}

-- Convert any lower case letters to upper case.
+Convert any lower-case letters to upper-case.

 - @downcase{string}

-- Convert any upper case letters to lower case.
+Convert any upper-case letters to lower-case.

-following rule will capitalize each word in the input data:
+For example, the following rule will capitalize each word in the input data:

 <L1><w>=@upcase{$1}@downcase{$2}